johnshearing/IOTA-Airgapped-NodeJS-Console-Wallet/README.md

 * **WOW!
 DID YOU GET THE SIGNIFICANTS THAT LAST STATEMENT?**.
 * The Tangle computers know that you have the seed which controls the specified spending address without having to see the seed itself.
 * The seed is still in your sole possession.
 * You don't have that control with your ATM card.
 When you do banking, you need to enter a pin number or a password which is known to the machine you are doing business with.
 So if criminals or government take control of that machine they can clear out your account because they already have your password.
 This is not possible with IOTA because the computers which run the Tangle can only move IOTA when a signed transaction bundle is decrypted and resolves to the specifed spending address.
 And the only way to make such a bundle is by having the seed. **And only you have the seed for your accounts**.
-So now, the only way banks or government can get your money is if you give it to them.
-You can still be jailed or tortured until you reveal the seed but through the use of smart contracts and multi-signature wallets (to be covered in other tutorials) these forceful methods will cost more to implement then they will produce so no one will use them.
+So now, the only way criminals, or government can get your money is if you give it to them.
+You can still be jailed or tortured until you reveal the seed but through the use of smart contracts and multi-signature wallets (to be covered in other tutorials) these forceful methods will cost more to implement then they will produce so they will not be used.
+Of course we still need to pay our taxes, but government now requires our cooperation in order to collect taxes which if exercised collectively gives citizens control of their governments never before enjoyed by human beings.
 * **Holy Cow!
 What just happened?**
 * **For the first time in human history citizens can take full control of their own money.**
 * **When they do, money will not be controlled by banks and it will not be tied to any government.**